 This option is most often used to redirect users to a Thank You page.
 For tips and examples, check out our article on how to make an effective Thank You page.

-Go to URL (Redirect)
+Going to a URL (Redirect)

 The Go to URL (Redirect) option is useful if you’d like to either send users to a different site or if you need to build out a specialized URL structure for more complex development.